MichaelZimm20/professional-readme-generator/README.md

 [How to create a Professional README](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)

 ## Tests
-* Tests can be used by accessing the DIST folder.
+* Tests can be used by accessing the DIST and assets/images folder.
 No other tests will be provided.

 ## Important Links
 * GitHub Link: https://github.com/MichaelZimm20/professional-readme-generator